konijn/rgl/README.md

     * Dungeons can connect to other dungeons by using stairs ('>')
       * They will connect to the next dungeon ( scanning right/down wards to find it, or to a file)
     * Dungeons can have lice ('l') who can act on lists
-    * Dungeons can have dragons ('D') who will destroy data
+    * Dungeons can have ancient dragons ('D') who will destroy data
     * Dungeons can have chests ('&') which can put data on the stack
     * Dungeons can have scrolls ('?') which can output data
     * Dungeons can have chaos hounds ('Z') who can act on each individual item in a list on a stack
+    * Dungeons can have major demons ('U') who can perform regular expressions

 2. Config, optional

-consists out of 1 part, the dungeon.
-Most RGL programs have a second part providing guidance on the dungeon.